elaval/owid-vis-poc/README.md

 > "This repo is currently not well-designed for reuse as a visualization library, nor for reproducing the full production environment we have at Our World in Data, as our tools are tightly coupled with our database structure."

-My objective with **owid-vis-pc** (aka owidVis) is to explore an alternative approach for creating a suite of visualization components that would:
+My objective with **owid-vis-poc** (aka owidVis) is to explore a potential approach for creating a suite of visualization components that would:
-* Allow for easy reutilization (a javascript library that can be applied to dev projects in a standard way)
+* Allow for easy reutilization (a light weight javascript library that can use in web developments and publications)
-* Decouple the visualization tools from the database
+* Decouple visualizations from the database
-* Be designed specially for OWID data (mainly data that has year / entity dimensions and numeric values)
+* Be designed for OWID data (assumes geographical & time dimensions)
-* Be simple to understand and easily expanded by visualization developers
+* Be accesible for visualization developers to contribute and extend it

 ## Quick overview